eroticpink/kross-hugo-fleek/content/about/_index.md

 ---
 Are you looking for a **natural alternative** to botox or injectables?

-Would you like to remove crow's feet beside the eyes, the nasal-labial fold, the vertical folds around the mouth,the frown lines and the second chin?

-Would you like to have a full mouth and fleshy cheeks ?

-**This is all possible with exercises for the face muscles.**

-Work out 5-7 minutes a day.

-By starting at the age of 25 you will retain a wrinkle free face.

-By starting at the age of 45/50, within 2 to 3 months you will look 7 years younger.

 ## **F.A.Q.**

 **DOES  A FACE-WORKOUT CHANGE THE QUALITY OF MY SKIN?**